i-cav/2026/cfp.md

 #### REGULAR PAPERS

 Regular papers should contain original research and sufficient detail to assess the merits and relevance of the contribution.
-Papers will be evaluated on the basis of a combination of correctness, technical depth, significance, novelty, clarity, and elegance.
+Papers will be evaluated on the basis of a combination of correctness, technical depth, significance, novelty, clarity, and transparency.

 Regular papers follow the double blind review process, which means that author names and affiliations must be omitted from the submission.
 Additionally, if a submission refers to prior work done by the authors, the reference should be made in the third person.
 These are firm submission requirements, and any submission that does not conform to these requirements will be rejected without review.